-Once a card enters play at the end of an action chain, it is eligable to trigger any of its own abilities, including those that trigger off of it entering play.
+Once a card enters play, an action window opens.
+This window allows players to respond with any legal actions, including those that trigger off of the card entering play.
+The card that is now in play may trigger its own actions in response to itself entering play.
+It may also be the target of other actions.

 For example: Black Knights of Morr (EC 43) reads "Action: When a unit enters this zone, target unit cannot defend until the end of the turn."
-Once a player plays Black Knights of Morr, and the rest of the action chain has been completed, then the Black Knights of Morr enter play and their Triggered Action may be used during the next Action Chain.
-Play "Play" means to play from the hand, paying all costs and following all restrictions.
-Put into Play "Put into play" means that the card enters play through a card effect instead of through normal costs and restrictions.
+Once a player plays Black Knights of Morr, and the original action chain has been completed, then the Black Knights of Morr enter play, opening an action window and allowing them to trigger their ability in response.

+Play

+"Play" means to play from the hand, paying all costs and following all restrictions.

+Put into Play

+"Put into play" means that the card enters play through a card effect instead of through normal costs and restrictions.
 An important distinction is that put into play does not bypass the unique restriction or any restrictions in the text box of the card.

+Sacrifice

-Sacrifice Sacrifice means to put a card that you control into its owner's discard pile.
+Sacrifice means to put a card that you control into its owner's discard pile.
 It cannot be cancelled or prevented by other effects.

+Destroy

-Destroy Destroy means to put a card that is in play into it's owner's discard pile.
+Destroy means to put a card that is in play into it's owner's discard pile.
 It is important to note that sacrificing a unit is not destroying it and vice versa.

+Leaves Play

-Leaves Play Leaves play is when a card that is in an in play zone goes into an out of play zone, such as back into a hand, deck, or discard pile.
-Targeting Target (v1.3) Targeting is checked when the card is played and again when the card effect resolves.
+Leaves play is when a card that is in an in play zone goes into an out of play zone, such as back into a hand, deck, or discard pile.

+Targeting

+Target (v1.3)

+Targeting is checked when the card is played and again when the card effect resolves.
 A card effect to is considered to be targeting as long as it says "target" in the card text.

 For example: Troll Vomit (CS 80) reads "Action: Destroy all units in play."
 This effect does not target the units it destroys, so a card like King Kazador (CS 7) which reads "Opponents cannot target this unit with card effects unless they pay an additional 3 resources per effect" would not interact with Troll Vomit.

 Unless otherwise stated, a card can only target cards that are in play.

+Illegal Target